 Employability is as important to organizations as it is to individuals.
-High technology, with its sophisticated production processes, makes a skilled work force even more important for economic success (Pffefer, 1994).
-Nations that now compete in the global economy know they need competent, well-trained work forces, and urge their public officials to help train a smarter, not harder, working population.
-Cascio (1995) concluded that, instead of narrow specialists and broad generalists, companies need "multi-specialists," that is, workers with in-depth knowledge about several different aspects of the business.
-As an example of cross-trained multispecialists who can get things done, Cascio describes a Canadian company, Cadet Uniform Services.
+High technology, with its sophisticated production processes, makes a skilled workforce even more important for economic success (Pffefer, 1994).

+Nations that now compete in the global economy know that they need competent, well-trained workforces and urge their public officials to help train a smarter, not harder, working population.
+Cascio (1995) concluded that, instead of narrow specialists and broad generalists, companies need "multispecialists," that is, workers with in-depth knowledge about several different aspects of the business.
+As an example of cross-trained multispecialists who can get things done, Cascio gives the example of a Canadian company, Cadet Uniform Services.
 In the past, Cadet hired truck drivers to deliver clean uniforms and pick up dirty ones.
-Now, Cadet hires minientrepreneurs who function as customer service representatives as they design their own routes, manage accounts and receive pay cheques tied to customer satisfaction.
-As a second example, bank tellers in the United States used to handle deposits, withdrawals and payments.
-Now, they too are customer service representatives, authorized to approve loans, sell stocks and bonds, and offer financial advice.
-To prepare a skilled work force, nations must invest in public education, improve secondary schooling, expand opportunities for on-the-job training, increase computer literacy and enhance worker motivation.
+Now, Cadet hires mini-entrepreneurs who function as customer service representatives as they design their own routes, manage accounts, and receive paychecks tied to customer satisfaction.
+Bank tellers in the United States offer a second example.
+In the past, they handled deposits, withdrawals, and payments; now they too are customer service representatives who are authorized to approve loans, sell stocks and bonds, and offer financial advice.
+To prepare a skilled workforce, nations must invest in public education, improve secondary schooling, expand opportunities for on-the job training, increase computer literacy, and enhance worker motivation.
+Using these desideratum, the World Competitiveness Report (1994) ranked the top six national workforces as Singapore, Denmark, Germany, Japan, Norway, and the United States.

-In some ways, national work force policies and career theories have returned to the concerns they shared at the beginning of this century.
-At that time, they concentrated on preparing and selecting a satisfactory work force from among the thousands of immigrants and rural families swarming into burgeoning cities in search of manufacturing jobs.
+In some ways, national workforce policies and career theory have returned to the concerns that they shared at the beginning of this century.
+At that time, they concentrated on preparing and selecting a satisfactory workforce from among the thousands of immigrants and rural families who swarmed into burgeoning cities in search of manufacturing jobs.
 In that social context, Parsons (1909) devised an approach to career guidance that matched workers to fitting jobs.
 This matching paradigm, used both in vocational guidance and personnel selection, served the needs of an industrial society seeking satisfactory workers.
-After World War II, increasing attention was paid to worker job satisfaction, not just satisfactoriness.
-Reflecting this concern with individual work satisfaction, Super (1957) expanded career theory to focus on workers as well as work.
+After World War II, increasing attention was paid to job satisfaction of the worker, not just satisfactoriness.
+Reflecting this concern with an individual's satisfaction at work, Super (1957) expanded career theory to focus on workers as well as work.
 Super's developmental perspective on workers concentrates on career satisfaction in contrast to occupational success.
-Thus, the pendulum at the beginning of the century pointed at satisfactoriness, then at mid-century swung to satisfaction, and now at the end of the century has swung back to satisfactoriness (Dawis, 1996).
-This swing in emphasis appears in public funding of work force preparation programs.
+Thus, the pendulum at the beginning of century pointed at satisfactoriness, then at mid-century swung to satisfaction, and now at the end of the century has swung back to satisfactoriness (Dawis, 1996).
+This swing in emphasis shows in public funding of workforce preparation programs.
 The funding to support the school-to-work transition during the Great Depression and World War II concentrated on preparing satisfactory workers.
-In the 1960s, the new emphasis on career education concentrated on workers' job satisfaction.
+In the 1960's the new emphasis on career education concentrated on workers' job satisfaction.
 Late in this century, public policy has returned to its focus on smoothing the school-to-work transition by preparing satisfactory workers.

-Career Development Specialist's Responses to Work Life Changes
+Career Development Specialist's Responses to Worklife Changes